Doug-Murphy/LethalCompanyMods/GuysNight.LethalCompanyMod.BalancedItems/README.md

 The average sell value you set serves as the basis for calculating the item's minimum and maximum sell values, which will be +/- 20% of this average.
 For example, if you set the average sell value of an item to be 100, then the item's value when spawned will be between 80-120.
+> [!NOTE]
-> NOTE: Be aware that different moons in the game have different scrap multipliers, potentially resulting in actual
+> Be aware that different moons in the game have different scrap multipliers, potentially resulting in actual
 > in-game values being lower or higher than your specified averages.

+> [!NOTE]
-> NOTE: There are no preset overrides for item values in this mod, thus this mod simply narrows the variance between the
+> There are no preset overrides for item values in this mod, thus this mod simply narrows the variance between the
 > minimum and maximum values compared to standard gameplay by default, ensuring balanced gameplay without creating
 > overly easy or difficult scenarios.